 The most important component of this note-taking system is the circled questions.

-Question numbers 2, 8, and 13 are circled because I’m not confident with my answer.
+Question numbers two and eight are circled because I’m not confident with my answer.
 You see, on test day, you have a limited amount of time to answer all of the questions.
 There will be some questions that will take you more time to answer.
 Instead of wasting time thinking about how to answer, just circle the question number in your notes, select the best choice, and move on.